brainhack-school2020/BHS_project_Jonathan/README.md

 ## Summary

 - Hi!, I'm a first year PhD student at McGill.
-My BHS project aims to use some of the visualization tools we have learned for displaying functional connectivity results from both MEG and fMRI data.
+My BHS project aimed to use some of the visualization tools we have learned to display functional connectivity results from both MEG and fMRI data.
-- I'm using data from 12 sample subjects from the Human Connectome Project (https://www.humanconnectome.org).
+- I used data from 12 sample subjects from the Human Connectome Project (https://www.humanconnectome.org).
 - I would love to hear from other people projects and see what they have achieved so far!

 Twitter: @jogaru1818